950288/950288/README.md

+## Hi, I'm Wang Jingtong 👋

-## I am Wang jingtong, Master's student at the Shanghai Institute of Materia Medica, working on AI-driven approaches for biomolecular representation and drug discovery. 🧬🤖
+Master's student at the Shanghai Institute of Materia Medica, working on AI-driven biomolecular modeling and drug discovery.

-Passionate about:

-- 🤖 AI: Crafting the minds of the future, one algorithm at a time.
-- 🥼 Protein Design: Programmatically sculpting life's architecture with AI, designing proteins to heal, transform, and innovate.
-- 🌌 Interdisciplinary Tech: Blending fields to break boundaries and innovate for the cosmos.

-## My quest?
-To harness these technologies to push the limits of science and 🎯 propel humanity to the stars!
-I'm all about embracing our future as a multi-planetary species. 🌍👉🚀🌟

-Join me on this adventure:

-- 💡 Share ideas: Let's brainstorm and build the future today!
-- 🛠️ Collaborate: Together we can achieve more than we ever could alone.
-- 🚀 Innovate: Let's push the boundaries and reach for the (next) stars!
-I'm a Sci-fi fans at heart, always ready to dive into the next big concept or the latest tech trend.
-Let's code our way to the cosmos and beyond! 🌟

-Drop by, say 👋, and let's make some cosmic magic happen!

-To infinity and beyond – together! 🌌🚀💫
+My research focuses on building unified computational approaches for understanding and designing biomolecular systems, spanning small molecules, proteins, and their interactions.

+I'm particularly interested in:

+- 🧬 **Biomolecular Modeling** — unified 3D representations, molecular generation, protein–ligand interactions, and structure-based drug design.
+- 🤖 **Machine Learning for Science** — geometric deep learning, generative models, and scalable scientific AI.
+- 🛠️ **Scientific Software** — reliable, high-performance tools for cheminformatics, structural biology, and molecular visualization, with an emphasis on correctness and reproducibility.

+I enjoy turning ideas into systems, and systems into tools people can actually use.

+Somewhere between molecules, life, intelligence, and the cosmos, there is still a lot left to understand. 🌌

 <div align="center">